bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by severity

 Each log entry describes an event that has an associated outcome, which this API refers to as its `severity`.
-To filter the results by severity, use the `severity` query parameter and specify the severity's corresponding integer in the query. >>>LINK TO SPEC FOR TABLE.
-IS THERE AN ENUM THERE?
+To filter the results by severity, use the `severity` query parameter and specify the severity's corresponding integer in the query.
+For a list of severity values, see the [Get system logs](/api-reference/store-management/store-logs/system-logs/get-system-logs) endpoint.

 <!--
 type: tab